 His Catholic faith is another big influence in Cipollone's life and career.

 "One of the many things I like about Pat is this: Faith is a big deal to him," said Bill Nettles, a former U.S. attorney for South Carolina in the Obama administration, who has worked with Cipollone.

 "But I live in a part of the world where people routinely wear it on their sleeve.
 And Pat is not like that. ...
 He doesn't use it as a vehicle to judge other people," Nettles told NPR ahead of the impeachment trial.

 Cipollone, 53, has 10 children.
-He is among a group of elite conservative Catholics who serve as close confidants to Trump — including Attorney General William Barr and Leonard Leo of the Federalist Society, who has helped Trump pick judges, including for the Supreme Court.
+He is among a group of elite conservative Catholics who served as close confidants to Trump — including former Attorney General William Barr and Leonard Leo of the Federalist Society, who helped Trump pick judges, including for the Supreme Court.